M-Memaran/mmemaran.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Get to know a data enthusiast better.
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Mohsen Memaran.
+Previous System Engineer and eager to Data and Product Management.
+I will tell you more about myself.

-- I rock a great mustache
+- I am graduated.
-- I'm extremely loyal to my family
+- I am fast learner and adaptive.

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I started my new journey from **Polito** [Here](https://en.wikipedia.org/wiki/Polytechnic_University_of_Turin).